 First, it can help to define LASIK surgery so you know whether your procedure qualifies.
 Laser-assisted eye surgery or vision correction is a refractive surgery most often done on an outpatient basis.
 It's commonly used to correct nearsightedness, farsightedness, and astigmatism.
 A laser is used to reshape the cornea—the round dome located at the front of the eye.
 This enhances the way the eye focuses light onto the retina at the back of the eye and improves vision.

-What Does the IRS View As a Medical Expense?
+What the IRS Views As a Medical Expense

 Now that we have LASIK surgery out of the way, you should also understand what qualifies as a medical expense under tax rules.
 The IRS defines medical expenses as "the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body."
 These expenses include: